Here We Are (Gloria Estefan song)

 "Here We Are" is a song by Cuban-American singer-songwriter Gloria Estefan.
+It was released on December 5, 1989, as the third single taken from her debut solo studio album Cuts Both Ways (1989) by Epic Records.
+It was solely written by Estefan while production was provided by husband Emilio Estefan, Jr., Jorge Casas, and Clay Ostwald.

-It was released in 1989 in the United States and in 1990 to the rest of the world as the third single of her debut solo album, Cuts Both Ways (1989).
-It was released with the B-side song "Don't Let the Sun Catch You Crying", that was included on the European version, later to appear on the Hold Me, Thrill Me, Kiss Me album.
-A Portuguese version of the song, "Toda Pra Você," is included on the compilation Exitos De Gloria Estefan as well as the Brazilian edition of the Cuts Both Ways album.
-As a duet for her special television concert All The Way Concert, Celine Dion performed this song, while Estefan sang Dion's song, "Because You Loved Me".
+Receiving a positive reception among critics, "Here We Are" became another success for the singer.
+It reached the top ten in Canada, Ireland, and the United States, while becoming her biggest hit on the Adult Contemporary chart.
+Estefan recorded a Portuguese version of the track, "Toda Pra Você," which is included in her compilation Exitos De Gloria Estefan (1990).

+As a duet for her special television concert All The Way Concert, Canadian singer Celine Dion performed this song, while Estefan sang Dion's song, "Because You Loved Me".
 A new Spanish version called "Tu y yo" was released in July 2019 on Estefan's official YouTube channel, celebrating the 30th anniversary of the song.
 This version was also included on her 2020 album Brazil305.

 Chart performance

-"Here We Are" continued Estefan's success on the Billboard Hot 100 chart, becoming Estefan's ninth Top 10 single, peaking at number six in 1990.
-It also went to number one on the American adult contemporary chart and remained in the top spot for five weeks.
-Overseas, the song peaked at number 23 on the UK Singles Chart, number seven in Ireland and number 13 in the Netherlands.
+"Here We Are" continued Estefan's success, peaking at number five on the Billboard Hot 100 and number nine on the Cash Box Top 100 charts.
+It also topped the Hot Adult Contemporary chart for five weeks.
+Overseas, the song reached number 23 on the UK Singles Chart, number seven in Ireland and number 13 in the Netherlands.